-- Standard contract assurances – a nondiscrimination clause should be included in every contract signed with a contractor and every contract contractors sign with subcontractors (when drafting, use exact language from 49 CFR Part 26.13 (b))
+- Standard contract assurances – a nondiscrimination clause should be included in every contract signed with a contractor and every contract that contractors sign with subcontractors (when drafting, use exact language from 49 CFR Part 26.13 (b)).

 - DBE liaison officer – this is the individual responsible for the implementation of the DBE program